SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-Installating Packages & Dependencies:
+Installing Packages & Dependencies:
 ---
-Use the anaconda prompt to run the following commands.
+Use the cmd prompt or anaconda prompt (after installation) to run the following commands.
 ## 1. Python:
 Download the latest version of Python for Windows OS using this [video](https://www.youtube.com/watch?v=dX2-V2BocqQ) as reference with necessary instructions.
 `>pip install python`